AlexStory/fluentcli/README.md

 ### Get(string flagName)
 ###### flagName
 The long flag of the argument you want to query.
-Will look at all flag variations for the entered flag. ie `Is("help")` will look for '-h', '-?', or '--help'.
+Will look at all flag variations for the entered flag. ie `Get("argument")` will look for '-a', '-arg', or '--argument'.

 ### Version(string version, [string flags])
 Shortcut for adding a version argument. defaults to "-V" and "--version".